plone/training/mastering-plone/relations.rst

 Relations
 =========

-You can model relationships between content items by placing them in a hierarchy (a folder *speakers* containing the (folderish) speakers and within each speaker the talks) or by linking them to each other in Richtext fields.
-But where would you store a talk that two speakers give together?
+You can model relationships between content items by placing them in a hierarchy (e.g. a folder *speakers* containing the (folderish) speakers and within each speaker the talks) or by linking them to each other in Richtext fields.
+But where would you then store a talk that two speakers give together?

 Relations allow developers to model relationships between objects without using links or a hierarchy.
 The behavior :py:class:`plone.app.relationfield.behavior.IRelatedItems` provides the field :guilabel:`Related Items` in the tab :guilabel:`Categorization`.
 That field simply says ``a`` is somehow related to ``b``.